-Received: 22 Nov 2024 Accepted: 18 Dec 2024

-Available online: 26 Dec 2024
+Received: 22 Nov 2024 Accepted: 18 Dec 2024 Available online: 26 Dec 2024

-1307-7384 / Copyright © 2025 Turkey Association of Society of Ear Nose Throat and Head Neck Surgery.
+1307-7384 / Journal of Ear Nose Throat and Head Neck Surgery is the official publication of the Ear Nose Throat and Head Neck Surgery Society.
 Production and hosting by Türkiye Klinikleri.
-This is an open access article under the CC BY-NC-ND license (https://creativecommons.org/licenses/by-nc-nd/4.0/)
+This is an open access article under the CC BY-NC-ND license (https://creativecommons.org/licenses/by-nc-nd/4.0/).

-Normally, the human inner ear contains only two windows: the oval window and the round window.
-These windows serve to separate the fluid-filled inner ear labyrinth from the air-filled middle ear, and play a crucial role in maintaining pressure within the inner ear by the membranes' movement of these windows.1 A defect in the bony structure of the inner ear can lead to a phenomenon known as the "Third Window".2 Consequences of the third window include a reduced response to air conduction especially among low frequencies resulting in pseudo air-bone gap, increased response to bone conduction sounds, hyperacusis, autophony, and sound/pressure-induced vertigo.3 Various disorders, such as bony dehiscence of the semicircular canals, dehiscence of the scala vestibuli side of the cochlea, enlarged vestibular aqueduct, and abnormal bony thinning between the cochlea and vascular channels, are classified as third windows.2
+Normally, the human inner ear contains only two windows: an oval window and a round window.
+These windows serve to separate the fluid-filled inner ear labyrinth from the air-filled middle ear and play a crucial role in maintaining pressure within the inner ear by the membranes' movement of these windows.
+A defect in the bony structure of the inner ear can lead to a phenomenon known as the "Third Window".
+Consequences of the third window include a reduced response to air conduction, especially among low frequencies resulting in pseudo air-bone gap, increased response to bone conduction sounds, hyperacusis, autophony, and sound/pressure-induced vertigo.
+Various disorders, such as bony dehiscence of the semicircular canals, dehiscence of the scala vestibuli side of the cochlea, enlarged vestibular aqueduct, and abnormal bony thinning between the cochlea and vascular channels, are classified as third windows.

 Superior semicircular canal dehiscence (SSCD) is a syndrome associated with a defect in the boney cover of the superior semicircular canal (SSC).
-This syndrome was first reported in 1998 by Minor and his et al.4 Patients with SSCD suffer from cochlear, vestibular, and vestibulocochlear symptoms.
-These symptoms include sound/pressure-induced acute vestibular attacks, chronic disequilibrium, conductive hearing loss with an intact middle ear, pulsatile tinnitus, autophony, and ear fullness.^{5,6} Additionally, mental fatigue is a common symptom, although it has often been overlooked.7 The differential diagnosis of SSCD relies on a combination of patient symptoms and findings from audiological, vestibular, and radiological assessments.
-As a part of the diagnostic process, various tests are utilized, including pure tone threshold audiometry, tympanometry, Hennebert sign, cervical and ocular vestibular-evoked myogenic potential, vestibular assessments, high-resolution computer tomography, and magnetic resonance imaging (MRI).
-These tests help in evaluating and identifying SSCD.6,8
+This syndrome was first reported in 1998 by Minor et al. Patients with SSCD present with cochlear, vestibular, and vestibulocochlear symptoms.
+These symptoms include sound/pressure-induced acute vestibular attacks, chronic disequilibrium, conductive hearing loss with an intact middle ear, pulsatile tinnitus, autophony, and ear fullness.
+Additionally, mental fatigue is a common symptom, although it has often been overlooked.7 The differential diagnosis of SSCD relies on a combination of patient symptoms and findings from audiological, vestibular, and radiological assessments.
+As part of the diagnostic process, various tests are utilized, including pure tone threshold audiometry, tympanometry, Hennebert sign, cervical and ocular vestibular-evoked myogenic potential, vestibular assessments, high-resolution computer tomography, and magnetic resonance imaging (MRI).
+These tests help evaluate and identify SSCD.6,8